-With Baby Boomers hitting retirement and some 108,000 job openings anticipated by 2020 in BC’s tourism and hospitality sector, employers are increasingly looking to other viable labour pools – and generations – to help fill the current labour gaps.
+With Baby Boomers hitting retirement and some 111,350 new job openings in the next 10 years (2017 - 2027) in BC’s tourism and hospitality sector, employers are increasingly looking to other viable labour pools – and generations – to help fill the current labour gaps.
 While we already know about Generation X and the Millennials (sometimes referred to as Generation Y), there’s a new generation on the rise: Generation Z.

 Though there is a great deal of discussion on when exactly the Millennials end and Gen Z begins, many experts consider the birth years for Millennials to range from 1977 to 1994, while Generation Z is generally defined as those born between 1995 through to the 2010s.
 However, it is important to note that some studies show the Gen Y/ Millennials extending to 2000 and Gen Z beginning thereafter.
 For the purposes of this article, it is assumed that Gen Z begins in 1995 and continues through the 2010s.